Adding research outputs to Pure

 - The Library Open Access team check the details of all research outputs, so you don't need to worry about breaching copyright agreements

 - In preparation: the date the work is being prepared for submission.
-The record's visibility is set to ‘Backend - restricted to Pure users’ and so will not appear on Opus
+By default, the record's visibility is set to ‘Backend - restricted to Pure users’ and so will not appear on the research portal

 - Submitted: the date the work was submitted to a journal for peer review.
-The record's visibility is set to ‘Backend - restricted to Pure users’ and so will not appear on Opus
+By default, the record's visibility is set to ‘Backend - restricted to Pure users’ and so will not appear on the research portal

 - Accepted/In press: the date the work is approved, following all peer review changes.
 You should upload the version of the work that was last sent to the publisher within three months of this date.
 (This version is also referred to as a ‘post-print’, ‘author’s accepted manuscript’ or ‘author’s final version’.)
 By default the record's visibility is set to ‘Public - No restriction’ and will appear on the research portal once it has been validated by the Library team

 - E-pub ahead of print: the date the publisher-formatted version was made available on the publisher’s webpage.
 The Pure record can be updated to include a link